prof-rossetti/internet-technologies/exercises/express-app/checkpoints/3-extension.md

    + http://localhost:3000/hello?name=Tally
    + http://localhost:3000/hello?name=John%20Snow

+Make a commit with a message like "Navigable pages".

 ## User Routes

 Let's also add another user route to demonstrate an alternative way of handling named required URL parameters: